 Where is the southernmost point in the U.S.?
 You might say Key West, Florida, where an anchored concrete buoy (the Southernmost Point Buoy) marks the spot.
-But this roadside attraction actually marks the southernmost point in the continental United States.
+But that attraction actually marks the southernmost point in the continental United States.
 To find the real southernmost point in the U.S. you have to travel across the country, and the Pacific Ocean, to Ka Lae on Big Island, Hawaii.

 Ka Lae (which in Hawaiian means “the point”) is the southernmost tip of the Big Island, of Hawaii, and of the 50 states.
 Also known as South Point, it’s an essential stop on a Big Island road trip for beautiful Pacific Ocean views and bragging rights.